Our Schools » Valley Charter Middle School » Staff Directory: Valley Charter Middle School

 [email protected]valley charter middle school Kevin Waterman

-Vermont native Kevin Waterman served five years in the Marine Corps infantry, including seven months in Iraq, before pursuing his bachelor’s degree in history at California State University, Northridge (CSUN).
-He earned a teaching credential at CSUN and student-taught at Mulholland Middle School and Cleveland High School.
+Vermont native Kevin Waterman served five years in the Marine Corps infantry, including seven months in Iraq, before pursuing his bachelor’s degree in history and teaching credential at California State University, Northridge (CSUN).
 On being a teacher, Waterman said, “I love working with kids and engaging with ideas.
 I have always been passionate about history and social studies.
 It feels very rewarding to see students really thinking critically and grappling with questions concerning the way the world works.”
 In addition to spending time with his wife and cats, in his spare time, the North Hills resident loves to read, exercise (and in particular, hike), and play strategy computer games such as Civilization V and Stronghold: Crusader.